getinstachip/vpm/README.md

 VPM is a package manager for Verilog projects being piloted at Stanford and UC Berkeley.
 It's designed to simplify the management, reuse, and communication of IP cores and dependencies in hardware design workflows.
 Easily import modules for use, manage dependencies, and create documentation to accelerate your design process.

 You'll be able to:
-- `vpm include` full module hierarchies using a single command
+- `vpm include` module hierarchies using a single command
 - Generate documentation for any `.v` or `.sv` module
 - Simulate using `vpm sim`
 - Automatically generate/handle `.f` files, `.svh`, `.xcd`, `.tcl`, etc.